A Fast Hybrid Cascade Network for Voxel-based 3D Object Classification: Experiments

-After demonstrating the performances of individual network at three stages, the cascade network, multiple SDF inputs and multiple combination of confidences of stage 1 and 2, ablation experiments focus on the performance when stage 1 or stage 2 is removed from the hybrid cascade architecture.
-Table~\ref{tab:ablation_removeOneStage} shows that with the removal of the first stage, the accuracy drops a little but the average inference time rises to 0.72ms.
-The reason is that stage 1 classifies 73.5\% test samples and the inference time only costs 0.09ms, which is much smaller than that of stage 2 and 3.
-Besides, with the removal of the second stage, the accuracy suffers a larger loss compared with the removal of the first stage, but the increase of inference time is subtle.
+The ablation experiments focus on what the performance is, when stage 1 or stage 2 is removed from the hybrid cascade architecture.
+Table~\ref{tab:ablation_removeOneStage} shows the results.
+With the removal of the first stage, the accuracy drops a little but the average inference time rises to 0.72ms.
+The reason is that stage 1 classifies 73.5\% test samples while the inference time only costs 0.09ms.
+Compared to stage 2 and 3, the inference time in stage 1 is much smaller.
+Besides, removing the second stage, the accuracy decreases compared with the removal of the first stage.
+The increase of inference time is not as much as the removal of the first stage.
+Overall, the three stages in the whole workflow are important in pursuing a system which runs fast, while a high accuracy is still kept.